top of page

 Rodrigo Almeida

-This fun and accessible instrument has been part of worship always related to kids.
-Learning how to play it will open opportunities to be used in many ministries.
+This fun and accessible instrument has been part of worship related to children.
+Learning how to play it will open opportunities for use in many ministries.
+Participants must provide their own ukulele.

 Youth Small Groups